petrucioata/codecraft-info/README.md

 * How to run the test suite
   `rspec --format=doc`

-  Open coverage/index.html in a browser to see a detailed report for app's coverage
+  Open `coverage/index.html` in a browser to see a detailed report of app's coverage

 * Services (job queues, cache servers, search engines, etc.)